-In cases of absence, it is the student's responsibility to notify the course instructor prior to missing the class.
-In cases where advance notification is not feasible (e.g. accident, or emergency), the student must provide notification by the next class meeting after the absence.
+ESL students should strive to maintain satisfactory attendance, and should miss class only when it is absolutely necessary.
+In instances in which personal circumstances sometimes keep students from attending all classes, it is the student's responsibility to notify the course instructor prior to missing class.
+In cases where advance notification is not feasible (e.g., accident or emergency), the student must provide notification as soon as possible after the absence.
 This notification should include an explanation of why a notice could not be sent prior to the class.